 Tobener Ravenscroft is the leading tenant rights firm in the San Francisco Bay Area.
 The firm has collected millions of dollars on behalf of its clients, assisting more than 10,000 tenants through wrongful evictions, intractable repair issues, landlord harassment and discrimination, and landlord-caused injuries.
 The firm won the 2014 SF Bay Guardian Small Business of the Year.
 It has been featured in California Lawyer and the Daily Journal, and has appeared in the San Francisco Chronicle, the New York Times, Wired, and Reuters.
 The firm is dedicated to employee activism, and sponsors all of its lawyers to volunteer weekly at legal nonprofits, equaling nearly 500 community hours each year.
 The firm is respected as San Francisco tenant lawyers who lead the way among their peers and has represented countless attorneys and the San Francisco Tenants Union.

 Tenant lawyers serving San Jose, Oakland, San Francisco, Fremont, San Rafael, Berkeley and surrounding Bay Area cities.
 We stop landlord harassment, refusal to repair, and wrongful evictions.
-In rent-controlled jurisdictions, we fight illegal rent increases, landlord move-in evictions (OMIs and RMIs), Ellis Act evictions, and evictions for renovations and capital improvements.
+In rent-controlled jurisdictions, we fight illegal rent increases, landlord move-in evictions (OMIs and RMIs), Ellis Act evictions, and tenant evictions for renovations and capital improvements.